-Santa Margarita offers a variety of academic programs allowing all types of learners the opportunity to succeed.
-In October 1995, the school launched its Auxiliary Studies Program to provide additional support for students who learn differently.
+The breadth and quality of Santa Margarita's academic programs and student-centered classrooms allow all types of learners the opportunity to succeed.
+In October 1995, the school launched its Auxiliary Studies Program to provide additional support for students with specialized learning needs.
 The ASP program facilitates student engagement, success and independence within a college preparatory curriculum through responsive and comprehensive academic support services.
 In 1997, SMCHS was accepted as a prestigious International Baccalaureate (IB) World School and is the only Catholic school in the county to offer the academically rigorous IB track, allowing students to take IB courses and earn an internationally recognized diploma.
 In addition to the traditional college prep courses, Santa Margarita also offers Advanced Placement and honors courses.
 During the 2021-2022 school year, Santa Margarita launched its Options Program, providing an inclusive Catholic education to high school students with developmental and intellectual disabilities through a certificate program.
+Christian service is integrated into the curriculum, empowering students to live out their faith and make a difference in our world through acts of compassion, humility, justice and goodness.

 In 1998, the United States Department of Education awarded Santa Margarita Catholic High School its highest honor, the Blue Ribbon, given to only the nation's finest schools.
-SMCHS has also achieved an A+ ranking by Niche.com and is currently ranked the No. 1 Catholic high school in Orange County.
-In 2020, Newsweek ranked SMCHS as the No. 1 Catholic, coed STEM high school as part of the Best STEM High Schools in America program.
-For the past nine years, Microsoft has selected SMCHS as a Showcase School for excellence in utilizing technology to transform and improve student-learning outcomes.
-Santa Margarita is the only school in Orange County to receive this designation and one of just 42 schools nationwide to earn this accolade.
+SMCHS has also achieved an A+ ranking by Niche.com and is ranked among the top 40 most influential private high schools by Academic Influence.
+In 2020, Newsweek ranked SMCHS as the No. 1 Catholic, coed STEM high school in Southern California as part of the Best STEM High Schools in America program.
+For the past ten years, Microsoft has selected SMCHS as a Showcase School for excellence in utilizing technology to transform and improve student-learning outcomes.
+Santa Margarita is the only school in Orange County to receive this designation and one of just 37 schools nationwide to earn this accolade.

-Santa Margarita's comprehensive performing and visual arts programs allow students to explore their creativity, celebrate the arts and develop their talents and interests through our college-preparatory programs.
+Santa Margarita's comprehensive performing and visual arts programs allow students to explore their creativity, celebrate the arts and develop their talents.
 The school's vocal and instrumental ensembles have performed in prestigious music halls such as Carnegie Hall, Lincoln Center's Avery Fisher Hall, St. Peter's Basilica in Vatican City and St. Patrick's Cathedral in Ireland, while Santa Margarita theater students have performed and competed at the International Thespian Festival coming home with accolades, taken the MACY Award for Best Musical and studied and performed in theater festivals abroad.
-SMCHS students have performed at the Segerstrom Center for the Arts, with visual arts students proudly displaying their artwork in the lobby.
-SMCHS visual artists are regularly featured in juried art shows and compete in national competitions.
-Alumni have gone on to study at some of the most prestigious art schools in the country, many landing professional careers in both performing and visual arts.
+Performing arts students have performed at the Segerstrom Center for the Arts, with visual arts students proudly displaying their artwork in the lobby.
+SMCHS visual artists are regularly featured in juried art shows, compete in national competitions and recently had their work featured at City of Hope Orange County Lennar Foundation Cancer Center as part of the "Hope is a Masterpiece" gallery.
+Alumni have gone on to study at some of the most prestigious art schools in the country, many landing professional careers in the arts.
+SMCHS is also home to the Talon Academy of Performing Arts, an afterschool conservatory program.